symfony/symfony-docs/quick_tour/the_big_picture.rst

 What is an Environment?
 ~~~~~~~~~~~~~~~~~~~~~~~

-An :term:`Environment` represents a group of configurations that's used
+An :term:`environment` represents a group of configurations that's used
 to run your application.
 Symfony defines two environments by default: ``dev``
 (suited for when developing the application locally) and ``prod`` (optimized
 for when executing the application on production).